Loading…

 • Sealed 10-year lithium battery

 Note: Replacing an existing hardwired alarm requires a hardwired replacement under the Act.
-Wireless kits are for battery-operated, missing, or new locations.
+Wireless kits are for battery-operated, missing, or new required locations and must interconnect with the other required alarms.

 Our Promise